jaylordlagud2019/task-manager-test/readme.md

 ## Pre-Development
 Before you begin developing, create a branch from master and name it `firstName_lastInitial`, e.g. `git checkout -b james_g` and publish the branch to the remote repo.
 There are also some things to configure before developing:
+- Run `composer install`
 - Configure your db credentials inside the .env file.
 Note: `mysql` is our preferred db, if you do not have mysql, sqlite will suffice.
-Just update the `.env.example` if you choose.
+Just make sure to update the `.env.example` so we know which database type to use.
 - Run `php artisan passport:install`

 ## Requirements: